Payment gateway

 There are many providers out there who can set up a payment gateway for your business.
 But how do you choose the right one?
 The first step is to analyze the features on offer.
 You can consider the following:

 Payment gateways keep the transaction ecosystem going in your company.
 They enable payment and checkout support for your consumers.
-If you are an ecommerce business, you need the payment gateway as a crucial component of your payment processing strategy.
+If you are an eCommerce business, you need the payment gateway as a crucial component of your payment processing strategy.
 Here are some of the terms you need to know when it comes to processing payments:

 The payment gateway works by capturing and transferring payment data from the customer to the acquirer.
 As a result, you can accept payment from your customers.
 Gateways validate the details on the cardholder’s name using tools like Visa and MasterCard.
 The same technology also encrypts card details so that the information can remain secure.